Are you interested in creating your own garden at home but don't know how to start? Do you know that gardening can actually be easy?

 Via: marthastewart.com

 This choice is not as eco-friendly as the others.
-But if you're using your old Styrofoam materials, then you're making good use of them.
+But if you're using your old Styrofoam materials, you're making good use of them.
 Instead of throwing the Styrofoam out, repurpose it for a home garden.

 16. Easy Drip System